-With Kyle Kuzma in lead role, Wizards hold on for 103-94 win over Pistons
+With Kyle Kuzma in lead role, Wizards hold on for win over Pistons

-The Wizards held on for a 103-94 victory over the Detroit Pistons at Capital One Arena behind another spectacular performance by Kuzma, who is enjoying in his new role as the team’s top option.
+The Wizards held on for a 103-94 victory over the Detroit Pistons at Capital One Arena behind another spectacular performance by Kuzma, who is enjoying his new role as the team’s top option.

+“I think it’s always a little bit of both,” Kuzma said about the balance between being aggressive and reading defenses.
+“But at the same time, it’s always about taking what the defense gives you so you’re not forcing action.
+That’s just what I did.
+Keeping it simple.
+Attack when I had it.
+If I didn’t have a shot, getting off of it.

+“I knew that they would switch one through five.
+And every time that happened, I would just bring it out, wait a second ... and just figure it out on the move.
+Just trying to counter what their game plan was.”

 Kuzma finished with 23 points, seven rebounds and two assists and took over the game in that third quarter.
 The Wizards led by 12 in the second quarter, but the Pistons closed with a 20-8 stretch to tie things at 50 going into halftime.